OWASP/owasp-masvs/Document/03-Using_the_MASVS.md

 SDKs play a vital role in the mobile app value chain, supplying code developers need to build faster, smarter, and more profitably.
 Developers rely on them heavily, with the average mobile app using 30 SDKs, and 90% of code sourced from third parties.
 While this widespread use delivers significant benefits to developers, it also propagates safety and security issues.

-SDKs offer a variety of functionality, and not all MASVS categories apply to every single SDK type.
-As a result, the SDK developer should evaluate which categories apply to their respective SDKs to ensure a lab can evaluate them properly.
+SDKs offer a variety of functionality, and should be regarded as an individual project.
+You should evaluate how the MASVS applies to the used SDKs to ensure the highest possible security testing coverage.